FisherRF: Active View Selection and Uncertainty Quantification for Radiance Fields using Fisher Information: Experiments

 \section{Experiments}

 In this Section, we present the empirical evaluation of our approach.
-First, we introduce the details of our implementation in (Subsection~\ref{sec:impl}).
-Then, we focus on the experiments of active view selection and compare our method quantitatively and qualitatively against the previous method.
-Finally, we present more results of our method on uncertainty quantification. results (Subsection~\ref{sec:exp_uncern}).
+The running time analysis for our customized CUDA kernel and other implementation details can be found in the supplementary.
+We first focus on the experiments of active view selection and compare our method quantitatively and qualitatively against the previous method (Subsection~\ref{sec:view-exp}).
+We further present our results on active mapping (Subsection~\ref{sec:mapping-exp}).
+Finally, we present more results of our method on uncertainty quantification results (Subsection~\ref{sec:exp_uncern}).